Freaky-coder05/animepahe-cli/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the DMNML v1.0 (Danushka-Madushan No Modification License).
+You are allowed to use this software commercially or personally, but you may not modify, redistribute, or create derivative works. see the [LICENSE](LICENSE) file for details.

 ## ⚖️ Disclaimer